Q. What are Industry Certifications?

-A. Precision Exams are end-of-course or end-of-program certification exams.
+A. Industry Certifications are end-of-course or end-of-program certification exams.
 They’re entry to mid-level industry knowledge and skills certifications.
 They’re used in Career and Technical Education (CTE) programs in high schools, technical schools, and two and four-year colleges.

 Q. What value do the exams offer students, educators, and industry?